z-tasker/qloader/README.md

 download non-python dependencies:

-to use Firefox you must have `geckodriver` installed to use Chrome you must have `chromedriver` installed
+to use Firefox you must have `geckodriver` installed and available in your PATH to use Chrome you must have `chromedriver` installed and available in your PATH